United States Postal Service Launches “Go Green” Postage Stamps

 - Simple insulation like caulking or weather stripping pays for itself with reduced utility bills within one year.

 - Properly inflating your car tires improves gas mileage by as much as three percent.
-You’re not just saving the environment, you’re saving—period.
+You’re not just saving the environment and working to prevent climate change, you’re saving—period.

-Best of all, once you’ve started thinking—and acting—green, you’ll feel proud that you’ve been part of a big change.
+Best of all, once you’ve started thinking—and acting—green, you’ll feel proud that you’ve been part of a big change for our environment.
 “Home” just got greener.
 Thanks to everyone and anyone that chooses green in their every day actions, whether at home or at the office.
 Go green and make a difference.